 - Galcanezumab – This drug will be filed with the FDA by the end of the year as well with similar trial results.

-While we all wait and see which medications are approved and how they perform, you shouldn’t have to deal with chronic migraine issues.
-Upper cervical chiropractic has been able to help many patients with C1 and C2 subluxations to see fewer migraines.
+While we all wait and see which medications get approval, you shouldn’t have to deal with chronic migraine issues.
+Upper cervical chiropractic has been able to help many patients with C1 and C2 subluxations to see fewer episodes.

 A headache paper prepared by an upper cervical chiropractor reveals the benefits for both headache and migraine sufferers with some patients going from daily migraine sufferers to being completely migraine free.
 To learn more, contact an upper cervical practitioner near you.